Skip to main content

 ← All Sounds

-The classic sleep sound - a steady fan hum that masks distractions and creates the perfect sleep environment.
-Choose between a regular fan or the deeper tones of a box fan, without the cold air or electricity bill.
+The classic sleep sound - a steady fan hum that masks distractions and creates a familiar bedtime environment.
+Choose between regular fan noise and deeper box fan tones without cold air, dust, or the electricity bill.

 50%